RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 6.md

 "But what's your name?"
 The half formed idea managing to beat the compliment she would have been very embarrassed to blurt out apropos of nothing.
 Brun stopped looking out the window and looked down at her.

 "Trouble?
 My name's Brunhilde?
-Are you ok?"
+Are you okay?"
 They reached out a hand to do the same thing that had been giving her a fuzzy mind all morning and gently caress her cheek.
 Trouble fought the instinct to let the gentle touch happen, to revel in the warm hand of her knight.
 Instead, she pushed Brunhilde's hand away with their own wallet Trouble had been holding.

 "If I'm using your name while we're at the hospital, which name are you going to use?
 We can't both be Brunhilde."
 Trouble tried to bark at herself in her own mind, anything to keep herself focused on the task at hand and not fantasizing about Brun's gentle caress.